avilleret/pix_opencv/README.txt

 There are severals examples also the `examples` folder.

 To use `pix_opencv` in your project, add the folder to the pd search path.

+For more informations (esp. on building it from source), see the wiki : https://github.com/avilleret/pix_opencv/wiki.